24 Best Website Feedback Tools for 2025

 - Action management tools for effective distribution and action on insights

-Cons: Advanced features like sentiment analysis that may not be required if you just want feedback on your website.
+- A more advanced platform than it looks — advanced features like sentiment analysis might not be needed if you just need feedback on your site.

 Alternatives: Hotjar, Qualtrics.